 Ingredient Notes

 - Meat: I used Beef Shin for this recipe.
-I bought it in steak like pieces from Woolworths, and chopped it into 1 inch pieces.
-You can also use chuck steak, skirt steak, shin, brisket.
+I bought Steaks and chopped it into 1 inch pieces.
+Stew meat is best for slow cooking and chuck steak, beef roast, skirt steak, shin, brisket could also be used.
 Just be sure to trim off excess fat from the meat .

 - Tomatoes: Canned tomatoes work great in this recipe, however you could also use two large ripe tomatoes finely chopped.

-- Green Chillies: Make sure to buy the long green chillies as they are not overly hot.
-The smaller green chillies are VERY hot and not suitable for this curry.
+- Green Chilies: Make sure to buy the long green chilies as they are not overly hot.
+The smaller green chilies are VERY hot and not suitable for this curry.

 How To Make in the Slow Cooker